The policies outlined in the Residence Policy apply to all students living in campus residential facilities.

 - It is university policy to respect each resident's right to maximum privacy in his or her room.
 In most cases, twenty-four-hour notice will be given prior to entering a student room.
 However, professional staff from Residence Life and/or Security Services, or their authorized designees, may enter a resident's room with less than twenty-four-hour notice to respond to an emergency, to perform maintenance work or a fire safety inspection, to conduct fire drills, to ensure compliance with health standards, or to search the room if there is reason to believe there have been violations of university policy or state or federal law.
 Rooms may also be entered during break periods for safety inspections.

-- Residents may not alter or adjust existing computer/network connections with out prior approval of Technology Services.
+- Residents may not alter or adjust existing computer/network connections without prior approval of Technology Services.
 Residents may not attach unregistered equipment to the network.
-Attached equipment must be registered in accordance with policies of the Residential Network (ResNet).
+The attached equipment must be registered in accordance with the policies of the Residential Network (ResNet).

 Questions regarding the university Residence Policy should be directed to the Residence Life Office (3209 N. 15th St.), 253.879.3317.

-The university protects the public health by prohibiting smoking in all university facilities so that non-smokers are guaranteed smoke-free air.
-It is the policy of the University of Puget Sound that students, faculty, staff, and visitor to the university are entitled to live, study, work, etc., in areas that are free of tobacco smoke.
-In applications of this policy, responsibility rests with faculty, staff, students, and visitors who do smoke to defer to the health and preferences of other faculty, staff, students and visitors.
-It is the responsibility of department heads and supervisors and Residential Programs staff to enforce this policy.
-Smoking is prohibited in all academic, administrative, residential and public buildings of the university.
-This includes all offices, classrooms, restrooms, Facilities Services shops, vehicles and all common areas within buildings and residences.
+The university protects public health by prohibiting smoking in all university facilities so that non-smokers are guaranteed smoke-free air.
+The University of Puget Sound policy that students, faculty, staff, and visitor to the university are entitled to live, study, work, etc., in areas that are free of tobacco smoke.
+In applications of this policy, responsibility rests with faculty, staff, students, and visitors who do smoke to defer to the health and preferences of other faculty, staff, students, and visitors.
+It is the responsibility of department heads and supervisors, and Residential Programs staff to enforce this policy.
+Smoking is prohibited in all academic, administrative, residential, and public buildings of the university.
+This includes all offices, classrooms, restrooms, Facilities Services shops, vehicles, and all common areas within buildings and residences.